dotnet/sourcelink/docs/README.md

   path = submodule-path
 ```

-The `.git/config` file must contain the URL of all initialized submodules:
+The `.git/config` file must contain URLs of all initialized submodules:

 ```
 [submodule "submodule-name"]